redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/05 Local Variables.md

 Strangely enough, you do not need to supply a name when declaring a local variable (or a function for that matter).

 This might sound pretty weird, but the point is that only humans benefit from human-readable names.
-In a WAT program its, perfectly possible to declare two `i32` variables like this:
+In a WAT program, its perfectly possible to declare two `i32` variables like this:

 ```wat
 (local i32 i32)     ;; Declare two, unnamed i32 variables